California Institute of Technology: Caltech startups

 Over the years Caltech has actively promoted the commercialization of technologies developed within its walls.
 Through its Office of Technology Transfer & Corporate Partnerships, scientific breakthroughs have led to the transfer of numerous technologies in a wide variety of scientific-related fields such as photovoltaic, radio-frequency identification (RFID), semiconductors, hyperspectral imaging, electronic devices, protein design, solid state amplifiers and many more.
-Companies such as Contour Energy Systems, Impinj, Fulcrum Microsystems, Nanosys, Inc., Photon etc., Xencor, and Wavestream Wireless have emerged from Caltech.
+Companies such as Quora, Contour Energy Systems, Impinj, Fulcrum Microsystems, Nanosys, Inc., Photon etc., Xencor, and Wavestream Wireless have emerged from Caltech.

 In media and popular culture

 Caltech has appeared in many works of popular culture, both as itself and in disguised form.
-On television, it plays a prominent role and is the workplace of all four male lead characters and one female lead character in the sitcom The Big Bang Theory.
+On television, it played a prominent role and was the workplace of all four male lead characters and one female lead character in the sitcom The Big Bang Theory.
 Caltech is also the inspiration, and frequent film location, for the California Institute of Science in Numb3rs.
 On film, the Pacific Tech of The War of the Worlds and Real Genius is based on Caltech.

 In nonfiction, two 2007 documentaries examine aspects of Caltech: Curious, its researchers, and Quantum Hoops, its men's basketball team.

 Caltech is also prominently featured in many comics and television series by Marvel Entertainment.
 In Marvel Comics, the university serves as the alma mater of Hulk, Mister Fantastic, Bill Foster (Black Goliath), and Madman.
 In the Marvel Cinematic Universe, Bruno Carrelli (Kamala Khan's best friend and love interest) attends Caltech in the miniseries Ms. Marvel.

 Given its Los Angeles-area location, the grounds of the Institute are often host to short scenes in movies and television.
 The Athenaeum dining club appears in the Beverly Hills Cop series, The X-Files, True Romance, and The West Wing.